RonaldAllanRivera/book-reader/README.md

   - Ships with a `RemoteLLMClient` that targets an OpenAI-style `/chat/completions` endpoint.
   - Prompts are specialized for reading comprehension and multiple-choice questions.

-- **Optional local OCR for image-based books**
+-- **Local OCR for image-based books**
   - Uses **easyocr** (pure-Python OCR) together with `Pillow`/`numpy` to read text from screenshots of book pages rendered as images.
   - OCR runs locally on your CPU (no extra API cost); accuracy depends on page quality.

-- **Optional Tkinter desktop controller**
+- **Tkinter desktop controller (recommended workflow)**
-  - Small GUI window to launch SLZ, manage screenshots, and start the quiz assistant.
+  - Small GUI window to launch SLZ, manage **book** and **quiz** screenshots, and call the quiz assistant.
   - Supports a **screenshot-based reading workflow**: paste page screenshots from the clipboard, see thumbnails for all pages, and batch-transcribe them with local OCR.
+  - Supports a **screenshot-based quiz workflow**: paste quiz screenshots from the clipboard, transcribe them with OCR, and send question + options (plus optional book context) to the LLM.
+  - Quiz results (question, options, and which option the AI chose) are logged clearly in the GUI so you can manually click the best choice in SLZ.
   - Chrome remains a normal external window; Tkinter is only the control panel.

 - **User experience focus**
-  - Reading phase will show a **progress indicator** so you can see that scrolling is happening.
+  - Reading phase (GUI) shows a **progress bar** for batch OCR of pasted book pages and logs full-page transcripts.
+  - Quiz suggestions are shown in a clear text block in the Tkinter GUI log, highlighting the option the AI chose.
-  - Quiz suggestions are rendered **inside the SLZ tab** using a small in-page overlay injected via JavaScript.
+  - Optional console/overlay mode can still show suggestions inside the SLZ tab via an in-page overlay.

 - **Engineering practices**
   - Clear layering: `config` / `automation` / `ai` / `scripts`.